 Exhibit Description 10.19†‡ Paid-up License Agreement dated as of March 6, 2013 between the Registrant and Koken Co., Ltd. 10.20†‡ Agreement dated as of June 22, 2012 between the Registrant and Purpose Co., Ltd. f/k/a Takagi Sangyo Co.
-Ltd. and f/k/a Takagi Industrial Co., Ltd. 10.21†‡ Exclusive Agreement dated as of April 15, 2001 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.22†‡ First Amendment to Exclusive Agreement dated as of October 26, 2005 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.23†‡ Second Amendment to Exclusive Agreement dated as of January 15, 2006 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.24†‡ Amendment No. 3 to the License Agreement Effective 4/15/2001 dated as of May 1, 2009 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.25†‡ Amendment No. 4 to the License Agreement Effective 4/15/2001 dated as of April 29, 2010 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.26†‡ License Agreement dated as of January 6, 2008 between the Registrant (ProChon Biotech Ltd.) and Yeda Research and Development Company Limited 10.27†‡ Amendment to License Agreement dated as of March 23, 2010 between the Registrant (ProChon Biotech Ltd.) and Yeda Research and Development Company Limited 10.28‡ Lease Agreement dated of June 9, 2006 between the Registrant and Intercontinental Fund III 830 Winter Street LLC 10.29‡ First Amendment to Lease dated as of October 1, 2009 between the Registrant and Intercontinental Fund III 830 Winter Street LLC 10.30 Separation Agreement, dated February 28, 2014, between the Registrant and Peter Greenleaf 21.1‡ List of Subsidiaries 23.1 Consent of Grant Thornton LLP, independent registered public accounting firm 23.2 Consent of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page)
+Ltd. and f/k/a Takagi Industrial C Ltd. 10.21†‡ Exclusive Agreement dated as of April 15, 2001 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.22‡ First Amendment to Exclusive Agreement dated as of October 26, 2005 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.23†‡ Second Amendment to Exclusive Agreement dated as of January 15, 2006 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.24†‡ Amendment No. 3 to the License Agreement Effective 4/15/2001 dated as of May 1, 2009 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.25‡ Amendment No. 4 to the License Agreement Effective 4/15/2001 dated as of April 29, 2010 between the Registrant and The Board of Trustees of The Leland Stanford Junior University 10.26†‡ License Agreement dated as of January 6, 2008 between the Registrant (ProChon Biotech Ltd.) and Yeda Research and Development Company Limited 10.27†‡ Amendment to License Agreement dated as of March 23, 2010 between the Registrant (ProChon Biotech Ltd.) and Yeda Research and Development Company Limited 10.28‡ Lease Agreement dated of June 9, 2006 between the Registrant and Intercontinental Fund III 830 Winter Street LLC 10.29‡ First Amendment to Lease dated as of October 1, 2009 between the Registrant and Intercontinental Fund III 830 Winter Street LLC 10.30‡ Separation Agreement, dated February 28, 2014, between the Registrant and Peter Greenleaf 10.31†‡ Collagen Technology Transfer Agreement dated as of April 15, 2014 between the Registrant and Advanced BioMatrix, Inc. 10.32+‡ Employment Agreement dated April 26, 2014 between the Registrant and Adam Gridley 10.33 Lease Agreement dated as of June 2, 2014 between the Registrant and ARE-60 Westview, LLC 10.34 Loan and Security Agreement dated as of July 9, 2014 between the Registrant and Silicon Valley Bank 21.1‡ List of Subsidiaries 23.1 Consent of Grant Thornton LLP, independent registered public accounting firm 23.2 Consent of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page)